indigo-dc/oidc-agent/gitbook/provider.md

 Enter encryption password for account configuration '<shortname>':
 Confirm encryption Password:
 ```

+The KIT OpenID Provider issues a new refresh token when the current refresh
+token was used in the refresh flow (whenever a new access token is issued).
+When the refresh token
+  changes oidc-agent has to update the client configuration file and therefore
+  needs the encryption password.
+Because with rotating refresh tokens, this will
+  happen quite often it is recommended to allow oidc-agent to keep the password
+  in memory by specifing the ```--pw-store``` option when loading the account
+  configuration with ```oidc-add```.

 ### Advanced options
 To get an inital access token please contact [Matthias